Shoals Marine Laboratory: Drinking water

 Water is obtained from a 20 ft well on the north side of the island.
 This supply can serve the island throughout the season if there is sufficient rainfall during the summer.
 A reverse osmosis system provides fresh water if well water does not meet demand.
 Shoals is licensed by the State of Maine to provide potable drinking water to island residents and visitors.
 Conservation measures reduce the volume of freshwater used to 1/5 of expected consumption.

 Communications

-Shoals currently uses a 5.8 GHz wireless link which provides an internet connection from a Portsmouth base station to the World War II-era radio tower on the island.
-Internet access is distributed to the buildings via a fiber, Ethernet, and wireless network.
+Shoals currently uses a 5 GHz wireless link which provides an internet connection from a Portsmouth base station to the World War II-era radio tower on the island.
+Internet access is distributed to buildings via a fiber, Ethernet, and wireless network.
 Island staff carry VHF radios for inter-island communication and cell phones work well for mainland phone calls.
-Vonage is used for more formal office phone and fax needs.
 VHF channel 80A is monitored for boat to island communication.